-The following table compares the expected loss (EL) for the commercial property lending business, which was treated under the AIRBA as at 31 December 2009, with the losses actually incurred in 2010.
-Aareal Bank defines the loss actually incurred as the sum total of additions and reversals of specific allowances for credit losses and provisions plus direct write-offs and less recoveries on loans and advances previously written off.
+The following table compares the expected loss (EL) for the commercial property lending business, which was treated under the AIRBA as at 31 December 2010 and for which actual losses had been determined, with the losses actually incurred in 2011.
+Aareal Bank defines the loss actually incurred as the sum total of additions and reversals of specific allowances for credit losses and provisions, plus direct write-offs, and less recoveries on loans and advances previously written off.